Żelazno, Lower Silesian Voivodeship

+History

 The history of Żelazno/Eisersdorf goes back to the 13th century when it was part of an ancient trade route called the Amber Road.
 The settlement was first mentioned as Eyserzdorf in 1326.
 The settlement's prosperous medieval history left its legacy, which can be seen to this day.
 The village also features a 15th-century Gothic tower, an 18th-century palace and a manor house that once belonged to the famous Münchhausen aristocratic family.
-Prior to 1945 Eisersdorf was part of Germany and after World War II it was renamed Żelazno upon being transferred to Poland.
+The village was at various times under Polish, Czech, Austrian and German rule, before it became again part of Poland after Germany's defeat in World War II in 1945.